WeftFinance/weft_docs/v2/configuration/lending.md

 2. **XRD Interest Curve:** Although XRD is a volatile asset, lending it is encouraged due to its role in high-yield strategies.
 However, in the Max Utilization phase, interest rates climb aggressively to reduce risk and discourage further borrowing when the pool is nearing its capacity.

 3. **Volatile Asset Curve:** For highly volatile assets, borrowing is generally discouraged.
-The interest rates start higher than those for stablecoins or XRD and exhibit a much steeper climb in the Max Utilization phase, reflecting the increased risk associated with these assets.
+The interest rates start higher than those for stablecoins or XRD and exhibit a much steeper climb in the Max Utilization phase, reflecting the increased risk associated with these assets. -->

-## Interest Rate Breakpoints
+## Interest rate curves

 The table below details the interest rate progression for each type of asset across the three phases: